AquaJo/RobloxStarter/README.md

-# Boilerplate for a Roblox-Studio Project configured for WSL2 ^^
+# Boilerplate for a Roblox-Studio Project configured for WSL2

+This project is aimed to make Roblox Studio - Visual Studio Code Integration as comfortable as possible in development and also setup, while providing support by default for cool tools that come with external IDE - programming in Roblox.\
+For that it accesses Windows from within WSL (e.g. on start) by itself to, for e.g., startup Roblox Studio with the build file.\
+Just follow the instructions below and do an `npm start`.\
+Not even manual installing of plugins in Studio is required using aboves cmd.

 ## Features